patternfly-kotlin/mvp/README.md

 in the lifecycle of a presenter:

 1. `bind()`
     Called once, after the presenter has been created.
-Override this method to implement one-time setup code.
+Override this method to execute one-time setup code.

 1. `prepareFromRequest(request: PlaceRequest)`
     Called each time, before the presenter is shown.
 Override this method if you want to use the data in the